Douglas Niles: Early life and education

 Niles was born in Brookfield, Wisconsin, a suburb of Milwaukee, and his family moved to Nashotah, a small town to the north, when he was twelve years old.
 Niles developed an interest in heroic fantasy, as well as wargaming, and began writing short stories and making short films in high school.
-Niles attended the University of Wisconsin at Oshkosh, where he majored in speech and minored in English.
+Niles attended the University of Wisconsin–Oshkosh, where he majored in speech and minored in English.
 While there, he met Chris Schroeder, whom he married three years later.

-After graduation, Niles began teaching Speech and English at Clinton (Wis.)
-High School, about 30 miles away from Lake Geneva, Wisconsin.
+After graduation, Niles began teaching Speech and English at Clinton High School, about 30 miles away from Lake Geneva, Wisconsin.
 “One day, one of my students came up and said she had a note to get out of class that afternoon because she was going to be interviewed by People magazine.
 Her name was Heidi Gygax.
 I asked her why People wanted to interview her, and she told me that her father had invented the Dungeons & Dragons game.
 Well, I had heard of D&D, but didn’t know that the designer lived so close to me.
 The next day, Heidi brought me a copy of the original D&D Basic Set, and two days later, I got some friends together and played my first game.
 I was the DM.”